kooparse/zgltf/README.md

 This project is a glTF 2.0 parser written in Zig, aiming to replace the use of some C/C++ libraries.

-It's not as complete as the glTF specification yet, but because it's straightforward to add new parsing fields, the idea is to get new stuff incrementally and on-demand.
+It's not as complete as the glTF specification yet, but because it's straightforward to add new parsed fields, the idea is to get new stuff incrementally and on-demand.

 All glTF types are fully documented, so it comes nicely with IDE autocompletion, reducing back and forth with the [specification](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html).